data-apis/dataframe-api/protocol/purpose_and_scope.md

 SQL statements, executed by the backends.
 It supports conventional DBMS, as well as big data systems such as Apache Impala or BigQuery.

+[Polars](https://www.pola.rs/) is a DataFrame library written in Rust, with Python bindings available.
+Their API is intentionally different to the pandas one.

 #### History of this dataframe protocol

 While there is no dataframe protocol like the one described in this document in